-Nature of Percentage of ownership December December Investor Subsidiary business 31, 2020 31, 2019 Notes The Company Machvision Inc. Investment 100.00 % 100.00 % The Company Autovision Technology Inc. Manufacturing of computer peripheral products 45.00 % 45.00 % Note 1 The Company Sigold Optics Inc. Manufacturing of machinery equipment 49.47 % 49.47 % Note 2
+Nature of Percentage of ownership December December Investor Subsidiary business 31, 2021 31, 2020 Notes s The Company Machvision Inc. Investment 100.00 % 100.00 % The Company Autovision Technology Inc. Manufacturing of computer peripheral products 45.00 % 45.00 % Note 1 Į The Company Sigold Optics Inc. Manufacturing of machinery equipment 49.47 % 49.47 % Note 2 2 The Company ChipAI Co., LTD. Manufacturing of computer peripheral products 90.00 % 90.00 % The Company RedPay Co., Ltd. Electronic Information Supply Services - % 50.00 % Note 5 ; The Company MiM Tech.
+Inc. Manufacturing of computer peripheral products - % - % Note 3 } The Company Machvision Korea Co., Ltd. Maintaining and trading of machinery equipment 100.00 % 100.00 % The Company Avountes Inc. Electronic Information Supply Services 45.00 % 40.00 % Notes 4 and

-Nature of Percentage of ownership Investor Subsidiary business December 31, 2020 December 31, 2019 N Notes The Company ChipAI Co., LTD. Manufacturing of computer peripheral products 90.00 % 90.00 % The Company RedPay Co., Ltd. Electronic Information Supply Services 50.00 % 50.00 % The Company MiM Tech.
-Inc. Manufacturing of computer peripheral products - % 40.98 % N ote 3 The Company Machvision Korea Co., Ltd. Maintaining and trading of machinery equipment 100.00 % 100.00 % The Company Machvision Holding (Samoa) Limited Investment - % 100.00 % N ote 4 The Company Avountes Inc. Electronic Information Supply Services 40.00 % - % N ote 5 Machvision Inc. Machvision (Dongguan) Inc. Maintaining and trading of machinery equipment 100.00 % 100.00 % Machvision Holding (Samoa) Limited Guandong Greatsense Intelligent Equipment Co., Ltd. Maintaining and trading of machinery equipment - % 51.00 % N ote 6 Machvision (Dongguan) Inc. Dongguan Muxin Intelligent Equipment Co., Ltd. Maintaining and trading of machinery equipment 51.00 % - % Sigold Optics Inc. Sissca Co., Ltd. Manufacturing of computer peripheral products 70.00 % - %
+Nature of Percentage of ownership Investor Subsidiary business December 31, 2021 December 31, 2020 Notes The Company Sissca Co., Ltd. Manufacturing of computer peripheral products 36.30 % - % Note 6 Machvision Inc. Machvision (Dongguan) Inc. Maintaining and trading of machinery equipment 100.00 % 100.00 % Machvision (Dongguan) Inc. Dongguan Muxin Intelligent Equipment Co., Ltd. Maintaining and trading of machinery equipment 51.00 % 51.00 % Sigold Optics Inc. Sissca Co., Ltd. Manufacturing of computer peripheral products 43.30 % 70.00 %

-- Note 1: The Company holds 45% of the ownership of Autovision Technology Inc. However, it remains to be a subsidiary since the Company retains control of its financial and operational policy decision. - Note 2: The Company holds 49.47% of the ownership of Autovision Technology Inc. However, it remains to be a subsidiary since the Company retains control of its financial and operational policy decision. - Note 3: The Company has disposed all the shares of its subsidiary in December 2020.

-- Note 4: The subsidiary was liquidated in September 2020. - Note 5: The Company holds 40% ownership of Avountes Inc. who remains as a subsidiary since the Company retains control of its financial and operational policy decision. - Note 6: Machvision Holding (Samoa) Limited has disposed all the shares of its subsidiary in January 2020.
+- Note 1: The Company holds 45% of the ownership of Autovision Technology Inc. However, it remains to be a subsidiary since the Company retains control of its financial and operational policy decision. - Note 2: The Company holds 49.47% of the ownership of Sigold Optics Inc. However, it remains to be a subsidiary since the Company retains control of its financial and operational policy decision. - Note 3: The Group has disposed all the shares of its subsidiary in December 2020. - Note 4: The Company holds less than 50% ownership of Avountes Inc. Who retains as a subsidiary since the Company retains control of its financial and operational policy decision. - Note 5: In order to integrate the group resources, reduce costs and improve efficiency, Avountes Inc. issued 1,000,000 no-par shares for the acquisition of shares issued by RedPay Co., Ltd., at share exchange ratio of 1:1, with March 5, 2021 set as the reference date of the merger.
+All relevant statutory registration procedures have been completed on April 15, 2021. - Note 6: On July 30, 2021, the board of directors of Sissca Co., Ltd. approved a resolution for a capital increase by cash amounting to \$89,000 thousand, resulting in the increase of the investments of the Company and Sigold Optics Inc. by \$36,295 thousand and \$35,600 thousand, respectively.
+Since the Group did not acquire these new common shares proportionally, there was a change in the Group's investment percentage and equity in net assets, wherein the difference was adjusted by crediting the capital surplus in the amount of \$4 thousand and the retained earnings amounting to \$1,316 thousand.